-Re establishing FROMS Nov 2022 Design and develop a new website with eschools to promote school profile and keep school community updated with relevant information.
-Develop the communication with staff (4) ST/AM Weekly timetabled staff meetings on the calendar with a focus Monthly meetings with Teaching assistants Weekly board in staff room for all to see what/where etc is happening that week Clear procedures in place for staff absences/sickness Oct 2022 Policies flagged and available Sept 2022 Governors have understanding and overview of the leadership of the entire curriculum.
 Governors involved in the leadership and evaluation of implementation and impact Governors will need to have awareness of the subjects within the wider curriculum that still require development.
-(6) ST ST At FGB inform governors of the focus subject areas for 2022/23, reflecting TPAT focus subjects.
-Nov 2022 Assign a governor responsibility for the leadership of each subject with the expectation that they will attend subject review and liaise with the subject leader/team regularly and report at FGB level.
-Nov2022 Governor to have input or knowledge of the individual subject action plans - from termly meetings and linked to gov monitoring plan Ensure that governors assigned to subject area are of SEND adaptation within the subject Nov 2022 Governor to be aware of the CPD that is taking place to support the subjects development.
-A formalised structure for governor involvement and leadership of safeguarding is in place.
+(6) ST At FGB inform governors of the focus subject areas for 2023/24, reflecting TPAT focus subjects.
+Nov 2023 Assign new governors to responsibility for the leadership of each subject with the expectation that they will attend subject review and liaise with the subject leader/team regularly and report at FGB level.
+Sept 2023 Governor to have input or knowledge of the individual subject action plans - from termly meetings and linked to gov monitoring plan Ensure that governors assigned to subject area are of SEND adaptation within the subject Sept 2023 Governor to be aware of the CPD that is taking place to support the subjects development.
+1/2 termly Governor reports A formalised structure for governor involvement and leadership of safeguarding is in place.
 (7) ST Safeguarding lead governor/team along with DSL assess a system and timetable for safeguarding supervision that includes governance more effectively and systematically.
-Governor and DSL lead meet in autumn 1 to produce a supervision overview as part of the S175 action plan to include safer recruitment, SCR checks, CPOMS update,

-A secure safeguarding recording system in place.(8) ST Implement CPOM's as a secure platform for safeguarding Training for staff to use CPOM's Sept 2022 Online safety training and assessment for children through Natterhub Buy CPOM's Sept 2022
+Governor and DSL lead meet in autumn 1 to produce a supervision overview as part of the S175 action plan to include safer recruitment, SCR checks, CPOMS update, A secure safeguarding recording system in place.(8) ST Use of CPOM's as a secure platform for safeguarding Online safety training and assessment for children through Natterhub